Social Reproduction Theory

 Presenting a more sophisticated alternative to intersectionality, these essays provide ideas which have important strategic implications for anti-capitalists, anti-racists and feminists attempting to find a path through the seemingly ever more complex world we live in.

 Tithi Bhattacharya is a Marxist historian and activist, writing extensively on gender and the politics of Islamophobia.
 She has been active in movements for social justice throughout her life, spearheading campaigns across three continents.
 She is the Professor of South Asian History at Purdue University and the author of The Sentinels of Culture (OUP, 2005).
-She is on the editorial board of International Socialist Review.
+She is on the editorial board of Spectre.
 She is the editor of Social Reproduction Theory (Pluto, 2017).

-Foreword - Lise Vogel
+Foreword by Lise Vogel

 1. Introduction: Mapping Social Reproduction Theory - Tithi Bhattacharya